jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 	}
 	```

-	> Note: When you use Bower to import a JavaScript library, it often will bring in a variety of files and other content.
-You can either download the content to an intermediate location and individually copy just the files you want into the www portion of your project — generally a manual process — or you can use the Bower configuration file to indicate you want the entire content pulled into your www file.
-In this instance, you are including the entire Bower package contents in your app's www/lib folder.
+	> When you use Bower to import a JavaScript library, it often will bring in a variety of files.
+You can either download the content to an intermediate location and individually copy just the files you want to your project — generally a manual process — or you can use the Bower configuration file to indicate you want Visual Studio to download the content.
+In this example, you are specifying that the entire Bower package contents should be downloaded to the app's **www/lib** folder.

+1. Use the **Build -> Build Solution** command to build the project.

 1. The next step is to use the Bower package manager to include jQuery in your project.
 Begin by selecting **Manage Bower Packages...** from the **Project** menu.

-1. In the ensuing window, make sure **Browse** is selected, and then select **jQuery** and click the **Install** button on the right.
+1. Click **Browse**, and then select **jQuery** and click the **Install** button on the right.

 	![Including the jQuery Bower package](Images/platform-bower-jquery.png)